edmundmiller/edmundmiller.dev/src/content/post/emacs-snakefmt.md

 ---
 title: Formatting Snakemake using snakefmt in Emacs using Apheleia
-description: A quick blurb about setting up snakefmt(Snakemake formatter) in Doom Emacs
+description: Learn how to set up snakefmt, the code formatter for Snakemake, in Doom Emacs using the Apheleia package.
+This post covers installing snakefmt with Nix, configuring it in Doom Emacs, and provides an overview of how Apheleia aims to simplify formatting code across languages in Emacs.
+Example configurations for Nix are also included.
 draft: true
-publishDate: "2024-06-10"
+publishDate: "2024-07-02"
 tags: ["emacs", "snakemake"]
 series: "Snakeflow"
 ---